 Services covered:

-NEXQ websites, web applications, protected workspace surfaces, mobile app surfaces, APIs, secure healthcare and healthtech workflow demonstrations, quantum encryption, diagnostics, oncology, longevity, research collaboration, support, and related services
+NEXQ websites, web applications, protected workspace surfaces, mobile app surfaces, APIs, secure healthcare and healthtech workflow demonstrations, security and post-quantum readiness planning, diagnostics-workflow support concepts, oncology workflow research, cardiovascular longevity research, research collaboration, support, and related services

 Privacy contact: hello@nexq.us